act65/masters-thesis/notes/general/convergence.md

 So this is an example of a contractive operator, $f(n) = x^{n}, x\in(-1,1)$.
 But what if our operator is ...?

+(some intuition about how it is decreasing faster than a linear rate, and because the sum is linear, ...)